top of page

 Clement Rosset

-Clement Rosset is professor of philosophy at the University of Nice.
+Clement Rosset is a professor of philosophy at the University of Nice.
 His most recent book is L'Objet singulier (1979).

 Clinton Rossiter